backlogs/www/_posts/en/2000-01-01-introduction.markdown

 ---
 # Welcome!

-Thanks for trying out Redmine Backlogs.
-We designed this tool to do just enough for you to manage your projects in an agile way.
-We use it on a daily basis and continually improve on it.
-We hope you will find it useful too!
+Backlogs is a Redmine plugin that's designed to do just enough so your team can work in an agile way.
+It's still a work in progress, but we're already using it on a daily basis and continually improve on it.
+We hope you'll find it useful too!

 ## About Redmine

-Redmine is a flexible project management web application.
-Written using Ruby on Rails framework, it is cross-platform and cross-database.
-Redmine is open source and released under the terms of the GNU General Public License v2 (GPL).
-In a word, it's awesome, and we're big fans (can you tell?).
-For more information about Redmine, visit [the official website](http://www.redmine.org/)
+Redmine is, in one word, awesome.
+In a few more words, Redmine is an awesome web-based project management application.
+We're big fans, can you tell?
+It's written with the Ruby on Rails framework and released under the terms of the GNU General Public License v2 (GPL).
+Visit [the official website](http://www.redmine.org/) for more info.

 ## Redmine Backlogs Features

 Redmine Backlogs is still a work in progress but can already do a number of useful things for your agile team:

 * Sort stories in your product and iteration backlogs
 * Track story points for each of your stories